 If you are working on a new post, you can quickly edit the generated slug before publishing your post.

-To show you how this plugin works, let’s assume that your site’s permalink structure is the Custom structure.
-And the year, month, day, and author tags are added to the post name tag.
+To show you how this permalink plugin works, let’s assume that your site’s permalink structure is the Custom WP structure, and the year, month, day, and author tags are added to the post name tag.

 Click Update to save these changes.